An abscessed tooth is

 The American Academy of Orthopaedic Surgeons

-American Dental Association (ADA) has found that
+(AAOS), and the American Dental Association (ADA) has found that there is

-patients with orthopaedic implants to prevent infections prior to having dental
+with orthopaedic implants to prevent infections prior to having dental

 procedures because there is no direct evidence that routine dental procedures